 Here are the checkpoints you need to make an informed choice

 - Learning curve: How easy a framework to learn, if you are not familiar with it.

 - Security protection: What are the security concern provided by framework out of the box like XSS, CSRF, Cookie and Session hijacking and other protections?

 - Community support: How active and lively the community is, active the community easier the support you receive.

-- Add-ons availability: How many add-ons available for it.
+- Add-ons Availability: How many add-ons are available for it.
 It gives a clear sign that more developers are interested in using the framework and developing free/paid add-ons for it.

 - Resource utilization: How much resource does the framework require?
 It will help you decide the hosting infrastructure for the web application.